 Tata Harper Talks Entrepreneurship and Feeling Confident Through Beauty

 Some of today's biggest players in the beauty industry just happen to be the underdogs.
 Indie beauty brands are hotter than ever and in our new series, Indie Beauties, we're chatting with the powerhouse women behind these brands to learn how they made their dreams a reality.
-This week, we're chatting with Tata Harper, founder of the eponimous luxury natural skincare brand.
+This week, we're chatting with Tata Harper, founder of the eponymous luxury natural skincare brand.

 What was your first job in the beauty business?